arestivo/slides/markdown/unit-testing.md

 Testing **individual units** of a software system in order to **validate** if they perform as designed.

-There are sTesteveral **advantages** to unit tests:
+There are several **advantages** to unit tests:

 * Increases **confidence** in **changing**/**maintaining** code.
 * In order to make unit testing **possible**, codes need to be **modular**, which makes them more **reusable**.
 Good unit testing **promotes** good code.
-* Development becomes **faster** as the whole system does not need to be started to test newly written code.
+* Development becomes **faster** as system, as a whole, does not need to be run to test newly written code.
 * When a test fails we know **which unit** is the **culprit**.

 ---